gavinmcfarland/flex-gap-polyfill/README.md

 }
 ```

-It emulates flex gap by adding margins to each child element and applying a negative margin to the container.
+The polyfill emulates flex gap by adding margins to each child element and applying a negative margin to the container.

 - <mark>NEW</mark> Now works regardless of whether `display: flex` and `gap` are used in the same rule
 - Works with unlimited nested elements with any combination of units, px > px, px > %, % > %, etc